-Students – the Russell Society invites papers for its annual Student Essay Prize competition for the best new paper on Russell by an undergraduate or graduate student.
-Details are here.
+Students!
+The Russell Society invites submissions for its annual Student Paper Prize for the best new paper on Russell by either a graduate or undergraduate student.